camunda/camunda-docs-static/get-started/content/javaee6/project-setup.md

 {{< img src="../img/maven-project-settings.png" >}}

-In eclipse, go to `File / New / Other ...`.
+In Eclipse, go to `File / New / Other ...`.
 This opens the *New Project Wizard*.
 In the *New Project Wizard* select `Maven / Maven Project`.
 Click Next.

 On the first page of the *New Maven Project Wizard* select &quot;*Create a simple project (skip archetype selection)*&quot;.
 Click Next.